VijayShankarSN/Potato-Disease-Prediction/README.md

 1. **Download the data from [Kaggle](https://www.kaggle.com/datasets/arjuntejaswi/plant-village).**
 2. Only keep folders related to Potatoes.
 3. Run Jupyter Notebook in your browser.
-4. Open `training/potato-disease-training.ipynb` in Jupyter Notebook.
+4. Open `training.ipynb` in Jupyter Notebook.
 5. In cell #3, update the path to the dataset.
 6. Run all the cells one by one.
 7. Copy the generated model and save it with the version number in the `models` folder.